tremor-rs/tremor-www/docs/queries/overview.md

 select event from in where event.is_interesting into out;
 ```

 The _Target Expression_ of a select query is used to describe transformations of the event.
-To pass through the event without changes, use `select event`, otherwise you can construct arbitrary [literals](/docs/scripts/overview#literals) (numbers, records, arrays, ...), call functions, aggregate functions, reference the event metadata via `$` or other [Special paths](/docs/scripts/overview#special-paths).
+To pass through the event without changes, use `select event`, otherwise you can construct arbitrary [literals](/docs/scripts/overview#literals) (numbers, records, arrays, ...), call functions, aggregate functions, reference the event metadata via `$` or other [path expressionss](/docs/scripts/overview#paths).
 Nearly everything is possible:

 ```trickle
 use std::string;